Topology Validation & Repair in Python: A Production Pipeline Guide

 Step 2: CRS Alignment & Topological Consistency

-Geometric validity is highly sensitive to coordinate reference systems.
+Geometric validity is sensitive to coordinate reference systems.
 Projected datasets (e.g., UTM zones) preserve distance and area metrics critical for topology checks, while geographic coordinates (WGS84/EPSG:4326) can introduce floating-point precision errors during intersection and buffer tests.
 Apply standardized Coordinate Reference System Transformations before running validation routines.
 Always reproject to a local metric CRS using gdf.to_crs() to ensure accurate spatial predicates.

 # Reproject to a local metric CRS (example: UTM Zone 33N)